Weebly Review 2022: One of the Best Website Builders?

 In order to find out how well Weebly fares we put its site builder to the test.

 Pros and Cons

 Convenient and intuitive drag and drop interface

-Unrivaled mobile app for tinkering with your site on the go
+Excellent mobile app for tinkering with your site from anywhere

 App center for third-party extensions and add-ons